gbakernet/socialfeed/README.md

 ```

 + **parseTime** - `$.fn.socialfeed.add( type?, timeString )`
-A helper function for parseing the time strings
+A helper function for parsing the time strings

 + **moment** - `$.fn.socialfeed.moment( timeValue )`
 A helper function for creating descriptive time, eg. "about 1 second ago"